borsch/mongomery/docs/index.md

 ## Install

-Mongomery is deployed to Maven Central os setup is pretty simple.
+Mongomery is deployed to Maven Central so setup is pretty simple.

 For Maven projects add